grayoj/geraldmokereke.xyz/content/posts/my-development-setup.md

 - **The hollywood hacker persona**: Anytime my relatives came around for Christmas, Easter or any holidays - I would bam!
 Inside vim, inside a pile of long ass bash commands and disorganised C code to run a simple CLI calculator.
-- **Keeping strangers off**: Anyone who got into Vim on my computer then, was basically confused.
+- **Keeping strangers off**: Anyone who got into Vim on my computer then was basically confused.
 So this in a way was pretty helpful in keeping strangers off.

-The problems I faced as of then was related to poor autocomplete, no cool features and GUI like [codeblocks](https://www.codeblocks.org/) and [netbeans](https://netbeans.apache.org/) gave me later on in my development life.
+The problems I faced as of then were related to poor autocomplete, no cool features and GUI like [codeblocks](https://www.codeblocks.org/) and [netbeans](https://netbeans.apache.org/) gave me later on in my development life.
 Hence, I eventually dropped Vim, landed upon Windows.
 The transition was